mat-s/100-days-of-code/r1-log.md

 ### Day 25: November 9, 2019
 **Today's Progress**: Today I set up a fun project to have a little bit more practice.
 As I am playing in a cover band, I want to set up a Wordpress plugin for the song managment.
 The user should be able to upload songs, categorize them, add infos like the key, musicians, etc. to it and generate playlists with it, to practise these lists for concerts.
 Todays work was to setup Wordpress, a Plugin-Draft, create the custom post types and a custom admin menu.

+### Day 26: November 10, 2019
+**Today's Progress**: Today I spent some more time on preparing my song manager plugin for Wordpress.
+I defined more details about the custom post types and included first custom fields and created custom taxonomies.
+Not much progress though, but anyways, it is Sunday ;) Will do tomorrow...